Learning Egocentric In-Hand Object Segmentation through Weak Supervision from Human Narrations

 Intuitively, this step collapses the object–phrase similarity matrix into a single best-match score per phrase, reflecting the most plausible visual grounding for that phrase under our one-object-per-hand assumption.
 Next, we aggregate the best-match scores in $\mathbf{B}^{gh}$ into a single global similarity score between image $\mathbf{I}_g$ and narration $\mathcal{N}_h$ by averaging over all $2M$ hand-specific noun phrases in $\mathcal{N}_h$:

 Here, $S_{gh}$ reflects the overall alignment between the set of detected objects in $\mathbf{I}_g$ and the hand-specific phrases from $\mathcal{N}_h$, under the one-object-per-hand assumption.
-We finally employ a symmetric contrastive objective based on the InfoNCE loss~\cite{oord2018representation,radford2021learning} to encourage alignment between each image and its paired narration, while pushing apart mismatched pairs in both directions:
+We finally employ the symmetric InfoNCE loss~\cite{oord2018representation,radford2021learning} on $S_{gh}$ to encourage alignment between each image and its paired narration, while pushing apart mismatched pairs in both directions, obtaining the loss contribution $\mathcal{L}_\text{NCE}$.